Exit (k-os album)

-Exit is the debut album of underground hip-hop artist k-os, released 26 March 2002 in Canada and 28 January 2003 in the United States by Astralwerks.
+Exit is the debut album of underground hip-hop artist k-os, released March 26, 2002 in Canada and January 28, 2003 in the United States by Astralwerks.

-The album is an amalgam of an eclectic mix of musical styles, incorporating everything from standard hip-hop beats to reggae, soul and flamenco.
+The album is an eclectic mix of musical styles, incorporating everything from standard hip-hop beats to reggae, soul and flamenco.
 Exit was among the top 45 best-selling rap albums in Canada in 2002 and the fifth best-selling rap album of the year in Canada by a Canadian rap artist.
+The album was nominated for Rap Recording of the Year at the Juno Awards of 2003.